 - Improvement of web resources for community college students.

 Twelve institutions offer the Transfer Admission Guarantee, which was announced in 2022.
 Building on their existing block transfer of the Minnesota Transfer Curriculum, these 12 colleges and universities guarantee admission for students completing the AA at a Minnesota State community, technical or tribal college.
 Students must still complete the application process, submit official transcripts and meet specific GPA requirements and eligibility criteria.
 Similar policies have been established elsewhere, including among New England institutions.

-The Transfer Initiative’s pathway work supports participating institutions establishing consistent pathways for six disciplines: psychology, English, biology, chemistry, communications and history.
+The Transfer Initiative’s pathway work supports participating institutions establishing consistent pathways for six disciplines: psychology (completed), biology (completed), communications (completed), English, chemistry and history.